Collin Y. Ewald: Career

 Collin Ewald was educated at Mathematisch-Naturwissenschaftliches Gymnasium (MNG) Basel, Switzerland.
 After completing his bachelor in molecular biology at the University of Basel, he joined the labs of Joy Alcedo and Nancy Hynes studying the function of a breast cancer metastasis gene Memo1 in the model organism C. elegans at the Friedrich Miescher Institute (FMI) for Biomedical Research, Basel, Switzerland.
-In the Alcedo lab, he became interested in how neurons regulate aging and went on to do a Ph.D. in Neuroscience at the City University of New York, USA.
+In the Alcedo lab, he became interested in how neurons regulate aging and went on to do a Ph.D. in neuroscience at the Graduated Center of the City University of New York, USA.
 Mentored by his Ph.D. supervisor Chris Li, he discovered a conserved genetic link between Insulin/IGF-1 signaling and Alzheimer's disease amyloid precursor protein (APP) orthologues.
 To deepen his knowledge in aging research, he joined T. Keith Blackwell's lab as a postdoctoral fellow at Harvard Medical School, unraveling the importance of Insulin/IGF-1 signaling in promoting collagen homeostasis during longevity.
-In 2015, he became a Junior Faculty Member at the Joslin Diabetes Center, Instructor in Medicine at Harvard Medical School, and visiting scholar at the Whitehead Institute (Massachusetts Institute of Technology).
+In 2015, he became a junior faculty member at the Joslin Diabetes Center, instructor in medicine at Harvard Medical School, and visiting scholar at the Whitehead Institute (Massachusetts Institute of Technology).
 After ten years in the US, in 2016, he secured the SNSF professorship to return to Switzerland to join the Institute for Translational Medicine. as an assistant professor at ETH Zürich.

 To be at the forefront and to interconnect the two research fields of aging and matrix biology, he founded the Swiss Society for Aging Research, is the vice president of the German Society of Aging Research, and he re-established the Swiss Society for Matrix Biology.
 He is an independent scientific advisor of the longevity-start-up-company-builder Maximon AG, and a co-founder of Avea Life AG.